FarhanK29/DementiaHelper/README.md

 Cognify was developed during a **hackathon** by a team of **four** passionate developers, aiming to create a meaningful impact in dementia care and neurotechnology as a whole.

+##Notes

+This github repository only contains the frontend code.
+The backend code can be found in the following repository [https://github.com/Afn377/DementiaServer](url)